Skip to main content

 2. Select Static GIF if you only need the first frame as an image.

-3. Select Animated GIF if you want full motion preserved.
+3. Select Animated GIF to preserve full motion.

 Always double-check your selection before exporting to ensure the final file meets your intended use.